 After bouncing between jobs in Britain and the US for years, Stephen was about to give up on Hollywood for good when he was persuaded to audition for the lead in Alan Ball’s show for HBO, True Blood, in 2007.
 He got the job, and his portrayal as the 175-year-old vampire Bill Compton has fast become his most stand-out, well known role.
 His sensitive, sexy and nuanced performance as a noble, conflicted vampire in a town full of colorful humans, vampires and others has won the affection of millions of viewers around the world.
 Stephen still finds time to appear in other projects, including two major films, The Caller and Priest, which are scheduled for release in the near future despite the demands of shooting True Blood for nine months of the year.

-Stephen has two children from previous relationships, Billy and Lilac, and as everyone knows married his co-star, New Zealand-Canadian actress Anna Paquin, who plays Sookie Stackhouse on the show.
-They married on August 21, 2010 and live together in Venice Beach, California with their two dogs, Banjo and Splash.
+Stephen has two children from previous relationships, Billy and Lilac, and as everyone knows married his co-star, New Zealand-Canadian actress Anna Paquin, who played Sookie Stackhouse on True Blood.
+Stephen and Anna married on August 21, 2010 and in September 2012, welcomed their twins, Poppy and Charlie.
+When not filming, the Emerys live in Venice Beach, CA with their dogs Banjo and Dave.